Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 instructions to edit
 portions of a file.

-This experimental setup is designed to quantify the effects of JSON-wrapping on the LLMs ability to write code to solve a task.
+This experimental setup was designed to quantify the effects of JSON-wrapping on the LLMs ability to write code to solve a task.

 ## Results